dinosaurs

 Yes, Some dinosaur fossils were found in huge herds while others were always alone so the chances are great that they were social.

-Carrie Brown Asked: If dinosaurs were reptiles, then why do their skeletons look more like a mammel?
+Carrie Brown Asked: If dinosaurs were reptiles, then why do their skeletons look more like a mammal?
 Also, since they were suppose to be reptiles, did they have a forked tongue like so many reptiles have today?

 The truth is dinosaurs are more commonly believed to be avian than reptilian.
 There are many reptiles today that do not have the characteristic you are talking about.
 Such as alligators which do not have forked tongues either.
 Generally, they don't look more like mammals.
 The feature you're probably thinking of is the position of the legs, as they hang relatively straight down from the hips, and that is more in line with both birds and mammals than with other reptiles.
-That similaritiy with mammals is merely superficial.
-However I'm not going to say you are wrong becuase there is no real proof that it is not true.
+That similarity with mammals is merely superficial.
+However I'm not going to say you are wrong because there is no real proof that it is not true.